Betterment Review: Is it a Good Investment Option?

 Some of the goals you may track include:

-The service can recommend an investing or banking account that can help you earn the most passive income and manage risk.
+The service can recommend an investing or banking account to help you earn the most passive income and manage risk.

 Is Betterment a Good Match For You?

-Betterment can be worth using if you want a fully automated investing account that only invests in index funds.
+Betterment can be worth using if you want a fully automated investing account only investing in index funds.
 The platform offers several features that can make investing easy.

-Being able to have a taxable and retirement investment account on the same platform makes tax-loss harvesting and tax-coordinated investing easy to use.
+Having a taxable and retirement investment account on the same platform makes tax-loss harvesting and tax-coordinated investing easy to use.
+If you desire these features, the banking products and planning tools are also worth a look.

 However, you may decide to avoid Betterment if you’re comfortable managing your own investments.
-The investment account advisory fee is reasonable for robo-advisors but can still be a nuisance when there are many free investing apps.
+The investment account advisory fee is reasonable for robo-advisors, but it can still be a nuisance when there are many free investing apps.

 Betterment Pros and Cons